flov/Hitchlog/README.md

 Version 0.1:

 * User can sign in/out
-* User can upload a hitchhike and the geographic information gets parsed in all different cases
+* User can upload a hitchhike and the geographic information gets parsed properly
 * If a picture is attached, the image gets cropped so that it fits into a slideshow and the user can choose where it is cropped.
 * A Google Map canvas displays the route and the distance travelled

+TODO:
+* Autocomplete for google maps address
+* Implement google metrics
+* Structure:
+  - Random hitchhikes are only shown at the main page
+  - Story gets is hidden first.
+Link points on real page
+  - A user has an overview over his hitchhikes and can edit them
+*

 Version 0.2: